-With careful planning you can help eliminate much of the risk involved in building a new Intranet (or any other new IT project) within your organization.
-Below we step through how you can create an Intranet project plan that’s poised for success from the very beginning.
+You can help eliminate much of the risk involved in building a new Intranet (or any other new IT project) within your organization with careful planning.
+Below we step through how you can create an Intranet project plan poised for success from the very beginning.

-Who are the stakeholders with an interest in the new Intranet?
+Who are the stakeholders that have an interest in the new Intranet?
 There needs to be a business case that supports your decision to create a new Intranet - and gaining their buy-in helps secure project success early on.

 So, why do you need a new Intranet?

-It’s likely you have an older style Intranet that is fairly static and not engaging - or perhaps you don’t yet have an Intranet at all.
+You likely have an older style Intranet that is fairly static and not engaging - or perhaps you don’t yet have an Intranet at all.

-Modern Intranets typically include document management, news creation, work spaces, team directories, forms, personalization and an intelligent search.
+Modern Intranets typically include file sharing and management, news creation, workspaces, team directories, forms, tasks, personalization, and intelligent searches.